eddyerburgh/notes/docs/operating-systems/linux/devices-and-modules.md

 ### Ktypes

-Kobjects are associated with a kernel object type (ktype).
+Kobjects are associated with a ktype (kernel object type).

 Ktypes are represented with a `kobj_type` struct: